IanESmith/static-website/Services/cdmp/notes.md

 - recruited an analyst (to look for benefits, savings opportunities for the CDP) and a tech 'ambassador' (someone who can share what we are doing across the HO and work with other teams to leverage solutions benefitting both CDP and their own products

 ### About to do/doing
+- change the title of releases from numbers (ie "Release 1,2,3") to months (ie "June Release, October Release")
 - completing the Hardware Security Modules commissioning
 - complete the programme health check questionairre and invite ABC, HMPO and CDP folk to submit their responses
 - publish and share the roadmap for 2018 showing all our deliverables for ABC, HMPO and CDP
 - have TDSC complete and publish their test strategy (covering functional, security, performance, infrastructure) and what the split/share /overlap between CDP and its tenants is

 ### Things to be aware off
+- THere is a very small amount of work still remaining around Live Support and Protective Monitoring, hence the metrics page still showing 1% remaining
-  - Still havnt had the time to finish a suite of reports to provide automatic programme and project status (ie live from jira) including all milestones, risks/issues and dependencies but we'll get there.
-Done the blockers tho!
+  - I need the Product and PMO team to work with me to finish a suite of reports to provide automatic programme and project status (ie live from jira) including all milestones, risks/issues and dependencies but we'll get there.
+Done the blockers and Live Incidents reports tho!

 [Click here for metrics](metrics2.html)